-The current health category of the uMhlathuze Estuary is a C. The Recommended Ecological Category proposed by previous studies was a C/D according to the report by DWS (DWS 2015).
-It suggests there may be merit in re-assessing the Recommended Ecological Category of the uMhlathuze Estuary in future.
+The present health category of the uMhlathuze Estuary is a C. The recommended ecological category proposed by previous studies was a C/D (DWS, 2015).
+This suggests that there may be merit in reassessing the Recommended Ecological Category of the uMhlathuze Estuary in future.